Dym077/Numbers-game/README.md

 60	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 61	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 62	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-68	'template literal syntax' is only available in ES6 (use 'esversion: 6').
+70	'template literal syntax' is only available in ES6 (use 'esversion: 6').
+74	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
-83	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+88	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-84	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+89	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-85	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+90	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-96	'template literal syntax' is only available in ES6 (use 'esversion: 6').
+101	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-97	'template literal syntax' is only available in ES6 (use 'esversion: 6').
+102	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-107	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+112	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-115	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+120	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

+These warnings cause no trouble in the functionality of the game so they are left in there.